prarthanaus0597/SMPP_BRIDGE_USSD/README.md

 - Setting and TLVs values

 **Future Enhancement :**
-- Integrate developed USSD with backend of any domain  as per requirement.
+- Integrate developed USSD with backend of Application in any domain  as per requirement.
 - Now only 2 processes are connected Gateway and MobileStation.
-Can be extended to many mobile station
+Can be extended to many mobile stations

 **References :**